DocumentWDP-9a

 โ””โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”˜

-1.3 Design Goals
+1.3 Design Goals#

-• Fast parsing: Simple JSON structure
+• Fast Parsing: Simple JSON structure for efficient parsing

-• Versioned: Support catalog evolution
+• Versioning: Support for catalog evolution

-• Language-agnostic: Pure JSON, no language-specific features
+• Language Agnosticism: Pure JSON without language-specific features

 2. Catalog Purpose and Use Cases#

-2.1 Primary Use Cases
+2.1 Primary Use Cases#

-Problem: Constrained bandwidth, battery, storage
+Problem: Constrained bandwidth, battery, and storage

 Solution: